ghazi-hishamuddin/Whey-To-Go-Project/3. SQL Querying/README.md

 ## Objectives
 There are two objectives aimed in this segment.
 Sales and inventory data.
 We want to show ample information on each dashboard to reflect client's data requirements.
 She has provided a few things she wants to see:
-+ <a href="#D1">Objective 1:</a> Total orders, total sales, total items, average order value, top selling items, orders per day, sales per day, orders by address, orders by delivery or pickup
++ Objective 1: Total orders, total sales, total items sold, average order value, sales per item, top selling items, orders per day, sales per day, orders by address, orders by delivery or pickup
-+ <a href="#D2">Objective 2:</a> Inventory Overview: Total quantity by ingredient, total cost of ingredients, cost price of smoothies, percentage stock remaining by ingredient, list of ingreidents to replenish based on                                    remaining stocks
++ Objective 2: Inventory Overview: Total quantity by ingredient, total cost of ingredients, cost price of smoothies, percentage stock remaining by ingredient, list of ingreidents to replenish based on                                    remaining stocks
 <hr>

 ## Creating Database and Tables